Chart Color Schemes

 Age

-Donvale - Park Orchards hosts an older demographic, ranking in the top quartile nationwide
+Donvale - Park Orchards hosts a notably older demographic compared to the national average

-The median age in Donvale - Park Orchards is 45 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's average of 38 years.
-Compared to Greater Melbourne, Donvale - Park Orchards has a higher percentage of residents aged 55-64 (13.9%) but fewer residents aged 25-34 (7.1%).
-According to the 2021 Census, the population aged 15-24 grew from 13.7% to 14.7%, while the population aged 45-54 declined from 15.5% to 14.5%.
-By 2041, demographic projections show significant shifts in Donvale - Park Orchards' age structure.
-The number of people aged 85 and above is projected to grow by 74%, reaching 1,076 from 617.
-Notably, the combined age groups of 65 and above will account for 81% of total population growth, reflecting the area's aging demographic profile.
+The median age in Donvale - Park Orchards is 45 years, significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
+Compared to Greater Melbourne, Donvale - Park Orchards has a higher proportion of residents aged 55-64 (13.9%) but fewer residents aged 25-34 (7.1%).
+According to the 2021 Census, the 15-24 age group increased from 13.7% to 14.7%, while the 45-54 age group decreased from 15.5% to 14.5%.
+By 2041, demographic projections indicate significant shifts in Donvale - Park Orchards' age structure.
+The 85+ age group is projected to grow by 74% (458 people), reaching 1,076 from 617.
+Notably, the combined 65+ age groups will account for 81% of total population growth, reflecting the area's aging demographic profile.
 In contrast, both the 15-24 and 0-4 age groups are projected to decrease in number.